 Can the Police Enter my Property Without a Warrant?

 In certain circumstances, the police can enter your property without a warrant.
-In emergencies, or where police are in “hot pursuit” of a suspect are examples of instances that may justify warrantless entry.
+In emergencies, or where police are in “hot pursuit” of a suspect are examples of instances that may justify a warrantless entry.
 Also, entry can be valid where there is imminent danger, or situations where evidence may be destroyed.